• Skip to main content

 Jump to Recipe

-Oven-Roasted Vegetables never tasted as good as when you add cashews into the mix.
+Oven-Roasted Carrots and Broccoli never tasted as good as when you add cashews and shallots into the mix.
 Make this as a side dish or main course.
 You're going to love it!

 Overhead photo of carrots and broccoli in a white bowl on a white platter on a tan colored tablecloth.